You have selected: Washington

 - Food Distribution Program on Indian Reservations (FDPIR)

 You must notify Frontier or WTAP when you are no longer eligible for Lifeline.
 Lifeline service is a non-transferable government assistance program that provides a discount on the cost of monthly telephone service.
 Lifeline is limited to one discount per household and only eligible customers may enroll.
+You must also verify your continued eligibility annually (or as requested) with Frontier.
+If there is someone else at the address who is receiving a Lifeline discount and you wish to be considered a separate economic unit, the Lifeline Application and proof of eligibility must be submitted along with the Lifeline Household Worksheet.

 As a WTAP participant, you will receive a discount on the primary telephone line in your home and must subscribe to residential flat rate service.
 You will receive a waiver of deposit requirements on local telephone service and a 50% discount on service connection fees up to a maximum of $30.00 for the initial installation or when you move.
 There is no limit to the number of times you qualify for the discount on service connection fees in a calendar year.
 You will have to pay full price for long-distance calls and specific features such as Caller ID or Call Waiting.
 Toll blocking is available at no charge.
 If WTAP customers do not pay toll charges, access to the toll network may be denied but your local service won't be disconnected.
 For people who cannot get local phone service, WTAP also provides a voice mailbox through the Community Voicemail program.